Cannabis concentrates are the new big thing in stoner circles.

-One of the most popular methods of using rosin is by twaxing—applying the rosin to the outside of a joint.
+One of the most popular ways to use rosin is to make a twaxed blunt or a joint—you do this by applying rosin to the outside of a joint.

 The most visually appealing way to do this is to make a snake-like shape out of rosin and then just wrap it around the joint, similar to the image below.

 You can also use rosin by mixing it with ground-up weed.